News

 Yes, Capital Gains are included in taxable income.
 Capital Gains and Capital Losses on ownership interests ('Participating Interest' as mentioned above) in an entity ('Participation') are tax-exempt if they meet all of these criteria:

-1. the ownership stake is at least 5%,
+1. The ownership stake is at least 5%,

 2. it’s held for 12 months or intended to be,